 - What information are they looking for when they're demoing products?
 You should be there at every step of the way.

-Jacob Baldwin is the global manager of Digital Marketing at Emerson Climate Technologies.
-Over the past several years, he has been recognized as an emerging expert in the field of digital marketing, speaking at multiple national industry conferences and contributing to numerous notable industry publications.
-You can find him on Twitter @jacobaldwin.
+Jacob Baldwin is the former global manager of Digital Marketing at Emerson Climate Technologies.
+He currently acts as the Director of Corporate Marketing for UNITED GRINDING North America.
+Over the past several years, he has been recognized as an emerging expert in the field of digital marketing, speaking at multiple national industry conferences.
+You can find him on Twitter @jacobaldwin

 Influencer marketing is currently providing huge returns for businesses.
 The latest survey shows that marketers are making $6.50 for every dollar they spend.
 Given the large margins of most SaaS businesses, there's an opportunity to see very impressive returns.